akashsaluja/aws-beanstalk-health-ip/README.md

 # aws-beanstalk-health-ip
-Extension to show IP of the instances in health page of beanstalk environment
+Firefox extension to show IP of the instances in health page of beanstalk environment